-Professional companies, such as ICS Funding Services, will help and support schools investigate their funding options.
+Professional companies will help and support schools investigate their funding options.

 Their considerable expertise and access to an established professional panel of chartered surveyors and experts will help give your potential CIF projects the best possible chances of success.

 Always remember if you do not meet the criteria for a new or replacement building then you may have other projects that are a CIF priority, which if successful, may help you to maximise future budgets towards a new eco building or other projects.

 The Condition Improvement Fund is only open for a short while, normally just prior to October half term and then closes around the third week in December.
 Please contact TG Escapes now to see if we can help you apply for a new eco classroom or other priority project for your school.

 At TG Escapes, we understand that few schools and nurseries have the funds to purchase a new building outright, and while there are many different charitable organisations providing grants towards these sorts of projects, it’s difficult to raise the full amount.
 In these circumstances, operating leases can be a useful option.